w3f/polkadot-wiki/docs/learn/learn-DOT.md

 ### The Planck Unit

-The smallest unit of account in a Substrate network (Polkadot, Kusama, etc.) is the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
-You can compare the Planck to Satoshis or Wei, while the DOT is like a BTC or an ETH.
-Kusama tokens (KSM) are equal to 10<sup>12</sup> Planck, and Polkadot mainnet DOT is equal to 10<sup>10</sup> Planck.
+The smallest unit for the account balance on Substrate based blockchains (Polkadot, Kusama, etc.) is Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
+You can compare DOT's Planck to BTC's Satoshi or ETH's Gwei.
+Polkadot's native token DOT equals to 10<sup>10</sup> Planck and Kusama's native token KSM equals to 10<sup>12</sup> Planck.

 ### Polkadot